gregdetre/healthyselfjournal/docs/reference/OLLAMA_GEMMA_DEPLOYMENT_GUIDE.md

 - Officially supported env for our app:
   - We read only `OLLAMA_BASE_URL`, `OLLAMA_NUM_CTX`, `OLLAMA_TIMEOUT_SECONDS`.
 The other env vars in the guide won’t affect our app’s behavior.
 - CLI usage in our app is correct as documented:
-  - `healthyselfjournal journal --llm-model ollama:gemma3:27b-instruct-q4_K_M`
+  - `healthyselfjournal journal cli --llm-model ollama:gemma3:27b-instruct-q4_K_M`
   - To switch hosts, set `OLLAMA_BASE_URL` (defaults to `http://localhost:11434`).
 - Provider capabilities:
   - “Thinking” mode is not supported for `ollama:*` in our code.
 Add a note: only Anthropic supports the `:thinking` suffix; using it with Ollama will error.